schlatterbeck/mininec-3-doc/README.rst

 The reason for preparing this version is that the available original report is very badly reproduced from microfiche.

+Get the `PDF version`_ of the technical report, unfortunately github doesn't recognize it as a valid PDF...

 Some of the text in this version was derived from the earlier Mininec technical report [2]_, which is identical with the newer version in some passages.